CLOSE

 • Use of an ASI Certification number

-• Access to further information to support the claim, such as a website link
+• Access to further information to support the claim, such as a website link or QR code.

 As claims are frequently relied upon by business partners and ultimately consumers, it is essential that they are not inaccurate or misleading.
 Claims that appear absolute or imply performance levels beyond what is actually required or assured in a standard may be considered ‘greenwashing’.